It's been a year - why hasn't Nissan collapsed yet?

 To further boost Rogue's sales, Nissan decided to launch e-POWER and PHEV versions of the Rogue this year.

-Thanks to cost reductions in the third-generation e-POWER, and with the PHEV version adopting Mitsubishi Outlander's existing PHEV technology, the pure electric range under the WLTP standard can reach 80 km.
+Benefiting from cost reductions in the third-generation e-POWER system, and with the PHEV variant adopting the existing Mitsubishi Outlander PHEV technology, the WLTP-rated pure-electric range can reach up to 80 km.
 As long as the hybrid version of the Rogue reaches a 30% market share by 2026, an additional profit of approximately 10-20 billion yen per year can be generated.

 Launch of Nissan N7 in China in Collaboration with Dongfeng

-As an equally important market to North America, the Chinese market has seen continuous sales declines in recent years.
-To address this, Nissan and its local joint venture partner Dongfeng Motor Group have jointly launched the Nissan N7.
+As a market equally critical as North America, China has seen sustained sales declines in recent years.
+To counter this trend, Nissan and its local joint venture partner, Dongfeng Motor Group, have jointly launched the Nissan N7.

 The Nissan N7 is a very practical pure electric sedan.
 Unlike concept cars that focus on advanced technology or high prices, the development of the N7 is entirely based on the needs of Chinese families.
-It adopts a brand-new chassis architecture, emphasizing intelligence and comfort, specifically designed for local family daily use, with a starting price of 119,900 yuan (537,200 THB/RM69,700), which is within the price range acceptable to mainstream local families.
+It employs a new chassis architecture, emphasizing intelligence and comfort, and is tailored specifically for local family daily use.
+With a starting price of ¥119,900, it falls within the acceptable range for mainstream local families.

 The N7 offers multiple battery versions, with the long-range model capable of a range of 625 kilometers (CLTC).
 The spacious interior is equipped with an intelligent driving assistance system and advanced chips, balancing comfort and technology.
-These features make the N7 a product that local consumers can easily relate to and accept, with a low entry barrier, no need for market education, and no pressure to offer heavy discounts.
+These attributes make the N7 a relatable and accessible product for local consumers, with a low entry barrier, requiring little market education, and exerting minimal pressure for deep discounting.

-After its launch, the market performance of the N7 proved the stability of Nissan's product strategy.
-Within just a few weeks, the N7 received tens of thousands of orders, with sales exceeding 10,000 units just 45 days after official delivery.
-By the end of 2025, cumulative production is expected to approach 50,000 units.
+Post-launch market performance validated the soundness of Nissan's product strategy.
+Within weeks, the N7 garnered tens of thousands of orders, with sales surpassing 10,000 units within just 45 days of the start of deliveries.

 Although its sales figures lag behind certain local Chinese electric vehicle brands, amid Nissan's current pressures in the Chinese market, it is sufficient to stabilize the channels and prevent Nissan from increasing losses due to inventory backlogs and price wars.